patricklam/plam.new-webpage/content/top/nz-places.md

 * [Tongariro](https://www.doc.govt.nz/parks-and-recreation/places-to-go/central-north-island/places/tongariro-national-park/) (February 2020): alien volcanic scenery, been here for the hikes and the climbing (but not the skiing).
 The [Round the Mountain Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/central-north-island/places/tongariro-national-park/things-to-do/tracks/round-the-mountain-track/) is on our radar.
 * [Egmont](https://www.doc.govt.nz/parks-and-recreation/places-to-go/taranaki/places/egmont-national-park/) (March 2020, [summit pics](https://gallery.patricklam.ca/index.php?/category/1216), [Pouakai pics](https://gallery.patricklam.ca/index.php?/category/1361)): we climbed the mountain and did the Pouakai Circuit (getting a great picture of the mountain).
 Maybe we'll do the confusingly-named [Around the Mountain Circuit](https://www.doc.govt.nz/parks-and-recreation/places-to-go/taranaki/places/egmont-national-park/things-to-do/tracks/around-the-mountain-circuit/) one of these days.
-* [Abel Tasman](https://www.doc.govt.nz/parks-and-recreation/places-to-go/nelson-tasman/places/abel-tasman-national-park/?tab-id=50578) (September 2021, or whenever COVID allows)
+* [Abel Tasman](https://www.doc.govt.nz/parks-and-recreation/places-to-go/nelson-tasman/places/abel-tasman-national-park/?tab-id=50578) (September 2021): golden beaches on the Abel Tasman Coastal Walk.
 * [Kahurangi](https://www.doc.govt.nz/parks-and-recreation/places-to-go/nelson-tasman/places/kahurangi-national-park/) (July 2020): contains the Heaphy Track, which also has takahe in the wild.
 * [Arthur's Pass](https://www.doc.govt.nz/parks-and-recreation/places-to-go/canterbury/places/arthurs-pass-national-park/) (July 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1231)): been here a couple of times, Avalanche Peak is worthwhile.
 The NZAC Lodge is good to stay at if you're a member.
 Looking at some moderate mountaineering objectives.
 * [Paparoa](https://www.doc.govt.nz/parks-and-recreation/places-to-go/west-coast/places/paparoa-national-park/) (May 2021, [writeup](/post/20210620-to-west-coast/; September 2021) [pics](https://gallery.patricklam.ca/index.php?/category/1335)): we went to the famous Punakaiki Pancake Rocks as well as the Truman Track (starfish); and back for the Paparoa Great Walk.